richardjhong/tokenraffle/README.md

 * [ ] Finish migrating to using [wagmi](https://wagmi.sh/) hooks over using thirdweb-react/dev
 * [ ] Create NFTs with metadata (the project in its current state uses placeholder values as the NFTs used for testing do not have metadata).
 * [ ] Create unit testing with hardhat within the backend including the use of mock VRF aggregators.
+* [ ] Recreate project without use of Thirdweb SDK.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>